saraswathi22-mac/movie-marvels/README.md

 You can also watch Trending, What's popular, and Top rated movies or tv shows, by weekly or daily.

-Hope you all enjoy exploring it - StarFlix
+Hope you all enjoy exploring it - MovieMarvels